Skip to content

 Spatial thresholding

 With spatial thresholding, channel pairs with a spatial similarity above threshold are excluded from all correlational analyses.
-The column SUMM_N gives the number of included channels after these step.
+The column SUMM_N gives the number of included channels after this step.

 CORREL sig=${eeg} ch-epoch ch-spatial-threshold=0.8 ch-high=0.98 '